Matthaeus07/enhanced-bot/README.md

 - Install all the dependencies from the [requirements.txt](https://github.com/Matthaeus07/enhanced-bot/blob/main/requirements.txt) file.
   - eg.: `pip install youtube_dl` in the Windows Terminal.
-- Copy the content from [.env.example](https://github.com/Matthaeus07/enhanced-bot/blob/main/.env.example) into a new .env file (name it just that (no extension!)).
+- Copy the content from [.env.example](https://github.com/Matthaeus07/enhanced-bot/blob/main/.env.example) into a new .env file (name it just that (no extension!)) and fill it.
   - `TOKEN` is the bots token.
   - `GUILDS` is/are the guild/s you want the bot to be in.
 (If there are more then two just sepperate them with a comma.)
 - Download the [Enhanced-Bot.py](https://github.com/Matthaeus07/enhanced-bot/blob/main/Enhanced-Bot.py) file and run it.  **Done!**